croquet/worldcore/packages/webgl/README.md

 This package contains the **webgl component** for Worldcore.
 It extends the Worldcore kernel with a lightweight webGL renderer.
 Use it to render Worldcore objects in 3D.

 (**Note:** the webGL renderer is not a full-feature rendering engine.
-It's best used for testing, or for drawing simple geomtric shapes.)
+It's best used for testing, or for drawing simple geometric shapes.)

 **Get Started ...**